lanceman2/Quickstream_dev/README.md

   can be built upon?

-    * Sometimes we need to care about the underlying workings that facilitate an abstraction layer because we have a need for speed.
+    * Sometimes we need to care about the underlying workings that facilitate an abstraction layer because we have a need for performance.
       - It would appear that current software development trends frowns upon this idea.

-- Bench marking with other streaming APIs; without which we quickstream will die of obscurity.
+- Bench marking with other streaming APIs; without which quickstream will die of obscurity.

 - It looks like a kernel hack is not needed, or is it?  mmap(2) does what we need.

+- Add filter modules that are groups of filter modules.